How to Track Issues Between Jira and GitLab Automatically With 2-Way Sync

 • Click Confirm.

 First, connect your GitLab account and Jira Cloud account to Unito.
-This process involves granting necessary permissions to Unito for accessing your GitLab repositories and Jira instance.
+This process involves granting necessary permissions to Unito for accessing your GitLab and Jira projects.

 Unito's tool connection screen showing how to add accounts for Jira and GitLab in 2-way sync.